siduction/sidu-manual/data/en/0312-part-gparted_en.md

 + **Device**

-  Behind the menu item *"Create Partition Table... "* are actually two options
+  Behind the menu item *"Create Partition Table... "*, there are actually two options:

   1. Create a new (empty) partition table of the **same** type, and thus remove all old partitions and data in the fastest way.